ChrisVifzack/ChrisVifzack.github.io/_posts/2023-05-04-jected-rivals.md

 A fast-paced multiplayer game where characters get ejected from vehicles and can use gadgets in the air.
 Players compete in a varity of Game Modes (e.g. Stuntrace, Glider Race, Crash Derby).

-I worked ~2 years as a full-time programmer, mainly on:
+I worked ~2 years as a full-time programmer on this game—using Unreal Engine and C++ every day.
+Among other things, I was mostly invoved with:
 - 3C (Character, Controls, Camera):
     - Ejecting the character from the vehicle
     - Character Locomotion + In-Air behavior